The Video Sensing Extension

 Set Video Transparency

-- When transparency is between 1 and 99, you see the backdrop through the video.
+- 1–99 = a mix—you can see the backdrop through the video.

 “Video (motion/direction) on (sprite/stage)”